Living in Manchester vs Living in London

 If you’re undecided about whether to venture north or south, we’ve got you covered.
 Here, we’ll compare living in Manchester vs London, their highlights, and what you should consider when moving to a new city.

-Whether you’re a student, young professional or a family looking to settle down, our guide should help you make the right choice for your lifestyle.
+Whether you’re a postgraduate student, young professional or a family looking to settle down, our guide should help you make the right choice for your lifestyle.

 Things to consider when choosing where to live